mhansen/graphviz-docs/resources.md

 *   [scxml2dot](https://code.google.com/p/scxml2dot/) \- a very simple conversion function in perl to plot a finite state machine written in scxml using the graphviz tools. \[Fabrizio Morbini\]
 *   [Erviz](http://slopjong.de/2011/02/26/whats-erviz/), an entity-relationship diagram generator that converts plain text files to DOT-formatted graphical files for Graphviz. \[Mitsuru Kono\]
 *   [Symfony application-map plugin](http://www.symfony-project.org/plugins/sfApplicationMapPlugin), an easy-to-use documentation tool for the symfony framework community. \[Tomasz Ducin\]

+### Profilers

+*   [pprof](https://github.com/google/pprof) (2005-2021) is a tool for visualization and analysis of profiling data, using Graphviz to layout callgraph profiles.

 ### Build Systems